digitalkaoz/versioneye-php/README.md

 ##TODO

-* need a clever way for outputting results in a proper format for each api
+* complete output presentations of each api endpoint

 ##Tests